Houses

 Split levels examples from the 1950’s are on SW 34th Avenue near SW Hamilton Street (NE Bridlemile).
 Examples from the 1960’s are on SW Boundary Street in the Doschdale subdivision (SE Bridlemile).

+Contemporary architecture takes traditional styles and re-interprets them in new ways using new ideas, techniques and materials.
 Popular in the 1940’s to the 1970’s, mid-century modern contemporary homes have a clean look, large windows, and a mix of indoor and outdoor spaces.
-The Northwest Contemporary sub-version (also 1940’s to 1970’s) tends to use more wood and to offer views to accent the northwest landscape.
+The Northwest Contemporary sub-version (also 1940’s to 1970’s) uses much wood and offers views to accent the northwest landscape.

 Examples in Bridlemile of the northwest contemporary off-shoot are in SW Bridlemile and were designed by architects John Storrs (Wikipedia - John Storrs) and Saul Zaik (Oregonlive Obit - Saul Zaik).
 Noted architect Pietro Belluschi (Wikipedia - Pietro Belluschi) designed the St. Thomas More Church, which is across the street (SW Patton Road) from Bridlemile, in the SWHRL neighborhood.